Relative Arbitrage Opportunities in an Extended Mean Field System

-We define the mean field equilibrium below for in the relative arbitrage, which appears to be a fixed point of best response function. \begin{definition}(Strong mean field equilibrium) We say that the measure $\mu \in \mathcal{P}(C([0,T]; \mathbb R_+))$ is a mean field equilibrium (MFE) if there exists an admissible strategy $\pi^{\star}(\cdot) \in \mathbb{A}$ such that \begin{itemize} \item the SDE system \eqref{eq: x}-\eqref{eq: z_c} admits unique in distribution solution $(\mathcal{X}, V)$, \item the fixed point condition is $\mu = \text{Law}(V | B)$, \item given $J(\cdot)$ defined in \eqref{jinfeq}, it satisfies
+{To define the mean field equilibrium we first specify the space of the probability measures we consider in this paper.
+We denote by $\mathcal{P}_2(K)$ the space of probability measures on $K$ with finite second moment endowed with the Wasserstein$-2$ (\cite[Def~6.1]{villani2009optimal}) metric, $\mathcal W_2$.
+For two measures $\mu,\nu$ on a separable metric space $(K,d)$, } \begin{definition}(Strong mean field equilibrium) We say that the measure $\mu$ which takes value in $\mathcal{P}_2(C([0,T]; \mathbb R_+))$ is a mean field equilibrium (MFE) if there exists an admissible strategy $\pi^{\star}(\cdot) \in \mathbb{A}$ such that \begin{itemize} \item the SDE system \eqref{eq: x}-\eqref{eq: z_c} admits unique in distribution solution $(\mathcal{X}, \mathcal{Z})$, \item the fixed point condition is $\mu = \text{Law}(V | B)$, \item given $J(\cdot)$ defined in \eqref{jinfeq}, it satisfies